NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 IAM is like subcategory of IdM.
 It works with the IdM but it focuses more on identity and access management.
 It ensures that only authorized users have access to specific resources.
 It also monitors and controls access.

-It is a comprhensive and secure solution to access to ressources by providing various technologies like role-based access control, Multi-Factor Authentication (MFA) and Single Sign On (SSO).
+It is a comprhensive and secure solution to access to resources by providing various technologies like role-based access control, Multi-Factor Authentication (MFA) and Single Sign On (SSO).

-IAM help organization comply with regulatory requirements such as [HIPAA](https://www.hipaaguide.net/hipaa-for-dummies/) or [GDPR](https://www.hipaaguide.net/gdpr-for-dummies/). they provide functionnalities to manage lifecycle of user identities, including onboarding, offboarding, and access revocation.
+IAM help organization comply with regulatory requirements such as [HIPAA](https://www.hipaaguide.net/hipaa-for-dummies/) or [GDPR](https://www.hipaaguide.net/gdpr-for-dummies/). they provide functionalities to manage lifecycle of user identities, including onboarding, offboarding, and access revocation.

 To clarify, IdM systems manage user identities, while IAM systems encompass broader functions to manage and secure digital identities and access rights.